RTEMS/rtems-docs/rsb/configuration.rst

 package.
 It assumes all source code has been unpacked, patch and adjusted so the build will succeed.

-The following is an example take from the GutHub STLink project.
+The following is an example take from the GitHub STLink project.
 The STLink is a JTAG debugging device for the ST ARM family of processors::

     %build